 Lemon myrtle helps in combating asthma.
 Asthma is a lung disease in which the air passage swells and narrows causing difficulty in breathing.
 Steaming with lemon myrtle in water can be helpful in easing asthma problems.

-Cramp can be defined as an involuntary muscle contraction which causes pain.
-Lemon Myrtle helps in reducing the muscle cramps and menstrual cramps.
+A cramp can be defined as an involuntary muscle contraction that causes pain.
+Lemon Myrtle helps in reducing muscle cramps and menstrual cramps.
 The chemicals found in it help the muscles to relax, thus reducing the cramp to a significant extent.

 Lemon myrtle oil can be used to treat insect bites.
 Its application soothes the affected area and also reduces inflammation.
 Lemon myrtle can also be added to any lotion to prevent insect bites as it acts as an insect repellant because of its strong aroma.